Mashbrow/LOGIN-REST-API/README.md

 # LOGIN-REST-API
 Repository for practical work on REST API

+### Installation
+First clone the repo: `git clone https://github.com/Mashbrow/LOGIN-REST-API`

 To launch with docker-compose, get to the LOGIN-REST-API folder and type `docker-compose up` in your terminal.
 Then use the requests of the REST servicies.

-- TP vert effectué.
-- TP bleu effectué de deux versions différentes:
-  - Version 1 dans `movie`.
-Des recommandations sont renvoyées dans la réponse aux GET.
-  - Versions 2 dans `movie2`.
-Un GET `help` et un GET `reco` sont ajoutés pour proposer des recommandations en fonction du dernier GET.
-  En effet, les deux méthodes présentent des incovénients (modification des réponses ou insersion de variabels globales), et nous avons décidé de proposer les deux.
-- TP rouge effectué, peut être testé avec la méthode `localhost:3200/movies/wikipedia/tt1375666`.
+### What was done so far

+- Green Practical Work completely done.
+- Blue version done with two different manners:
+  - First version is in `movie`.
+Recommandations are sent in the response json directly.
+  - Version 2 is in `movie2`.
+A GET `help`and a GET `reco` are added as access point to propose recommandations based on the last request accessed.
+  Indeed, both present drawbacks (response modification or global variables insertions in the code) so we decided to propose both.
+- Red version is completely done, it can be tested with the following access point `/movies/wikipedia/tt1375666` where `tt1375666` can be replaced by any other movie id in the imdb database.

 ## BOOKING
 Folder containing the Booking service.